 The new system can produce sharp, color images, and rival a conventional photographic lens 500.000 times larger, the researchers write in a paper. published yesterday, November 29, in Nature Communications.

-A traditional camera uses a series of curved glass or plastic lenses to focus the light rays.
-This new optical system is instead based, as mentioned, on a technology called metasurface.
-In the space of half a millimeter, this technology is capable of accommodating more than one and a half million nanostructures about the size of the HIV virus.
+A traditional camera uses a series of curved glass or plastic lenses to focus light rays.
+This new optical system is based instead, as mentioned, on a technology called metasurface.
+In the space of half a millimeter, this technology is capable of arranging more than one and a half million nanostructures about the size of the HIV virus.

-Researchers led by Felix Heide compared the images produced by the new camera with the results of previous cameras, including metasurface ones.
+Researchers led by Felix Heide they compared the images produced by the new camera with results from previous cameras, including metasurface ones.
 All suffered from image distortion and limited ability to capture light.
 Of course, all but one.

-"It was a challenge to design and configure these small microstructures," he says Ethan Tseng, a PhD in computer science who co-directed the study.
-"For this specific task of capturing RGB images with a large field of view, it was challenging because there are millions of these tiny microstructures and we needed to design them optimally."
+“It was a challenge to design and configure these small microstructures,” he says Ethan Tseng, a PhD in computer science who co-led the study.
+“For this specific task of capturing RGB images with a wide field of view, it was challenging because there are millions of these little microstructures and we needed to design them optimally.”

 Why this camera is a breakthrough

-Although the approach to optical design is not new, this is the first system that uses surface optical technology flawlessly combined with neural processing.
-This research has succeeded in creating the perfect combination between an extremely precise design and an equally precise optimization.
+While the optical design approach is not new, this is the first system to use surface optical technology flawlessly combined with neural processing.
+This research managed to create the perfect combination between extremely precise design and equally precise optimization.

-Now Heide and his colleagues are working on adding more computational capabilities to the camera.
-In addition to optimizing image quality, they would like to add functionality for object detection and other useful modalities for medicine and robotics.
+Now Heide and his colleagues are working to add further computing capabilities to the camera.
+In addition to optimizing image quality, they would like to add features for object detection and other modalities useful for medicine and robotics.

-In addition to the more "noble" applications, it goes without saying that even the commercial ones would be many.
-You could avoid placing a camera (but what do I say, I sometimes see even five) behind a smartphone.
+In addition to the more "noble" applications, it goes without saying that there would also be many commercial ones.
+We could avoid placing a camera (but what can I say, sometimes I see even five) behind a smartphone.
 The entire back of the phone could become a single camera.
 And who knows what else.
 We want to talk about video surveillance?
 Better not, come on.